Dissipation-engineered family of nearly dark states in many-body cavity-atom systems

+Both normal and superradiant states manifest mathematical singularity in fluctuations in both limits ${\lambda_2\to0}$ and ${\kappa\to0}$~\cite{supmat}.
+A slight deviation from the Dicke model together with an infinitesimal dissipation immediately destabilizes the superradiant state when ${1\le\lambda_1/\lambda_c\lesssim\sqrt{5/3}}$ and the normal state.

-The high-energy inverted states show a non-trivial stability, as only a subset of them is stable.
+The high-energy inverted states show a nontrivial stability, as only a subset of them is stable.
 In the $N_1$\nobreakdash-$\theta$ parameter space, the inverted state stability boundary as depicted in Fig.~\ref{fig:inverted}(a) is given by